codeage/protobuf-unity/README.md

 How to compile
 --------------
-Open the project file (./csharp/src/Google.Protobuf/Google.Protobuf.Unity.csproj) in MonoDevelope (or Visual Studio, Xamarin Studio) an build.
+Open the project file (./csharp/src/Google.Protobuf/Google.Protobuf.Unity.csproj) in MonoDevelope (or Visual Studio, Xamarin Studio) and build.

 How to use
 ----------